miljantekic/minimax-client-js/task-tracker.md

 - Created comprehensive tests in `src/__tests__/auth/session.test.ts`
 - Updated exports in `src/auth/index.ts` for easy importing
 - Ensured compatibility with the existing OAuth2Client and TokenRefreshManager

+### N17 (Task #17)
+Implemented specialized error handling for authentication in the Minimax client:
+- Created `auth-error.ts` module with dedicated authentication error handling functions:
+  - `AuthErrorCode` enum to categorize OAuth2 error responses
+  - `createAuthError` function to generate descriptive error messages based on error codes
+  - `handleAuthError` to process API errors and convert them to appropriate error types
+- Added helper functions to detect specific authentication error scenarios:
+  - `isAccountLockoutError` - detects when an account is locked due to too many failed attempts
+  - `isInvalidCredentialsError` - identifies invalid username/password errors
+  - `isTokenExpiredError` - detects expired or invalid tokens
+- Integrated with existing error types from `src/types/errors.ts`
+- Updated exports in `src/auth/index.ts` for easy importing

+### N18 (Task #18)
+Wrote comprehensive unit tests for the authentication module:
+- Created `auth-error.test.ts` with tests for all the new error handling functions:
+  - Tests for creating authentication errors with different error codes
+  - Tests for handling various API error responses
+  - Tests for error detection helper functions
+- Ensured all tests are passing with good coverage for the auth module
+- Verified integration with existing auth components
+- Fixed edge cases in error handling implementation

 <!-- Continue with notes for remaining tasks as they are worked on -->